Plan cloud hybrid search for SharePoint in Microsoft 365

 Before you get going, you should read Learn about the search topology for cloud hybrid search to familiarize yourself with the search components in a search architecture for cloud hybrid search.

-For each 1 TB of pooled storage space your tenant has in SharePoint Online, you can index 1 million items of on-premises content in the search index in Office 365.
+For each 1 TB of pooled storage space your tenant has in SharePoint in Microsoft 365, you can index 1 million items of on-premises content in the search index in Office 365.
 You can purchase more space to increase your quota, until it reaches the threshold of 20 million items.
 If you need to index more than 20 million items of on-premises content, contact Microsoft Support to increase this threshold.

 Step 2: What size cloud search architecture do I need?